 - value the wellbeing of themselves and others

-- prepare effectively for post school study and work
+- are prepared effectively for post school study and work

 Our teaching and learning programmes promote -